Saqibb786/Aspen/Readme.md

 Aspen is a React Native-based mobile application designed to help users explore popular and recommended destinations.
 The app features a modern and clean interface for discovering exciting places, with functionality to search by name and navigate through various categories.

-Developed collaboratively by [Saqib Ali Butt](https://github.com/Saqibb786) and [Abdullah Naveed](https://github.com/AbdullahNaveeed), Aspen brings the joy of travel exploration to your fingertips.
+Developed collaboratively by [Saqib Ali Butt](https://github.com/Saqibb786), [Abdullah Naveed](https://github.com/AbdullahNaveeed) and [Salman Ahmed](https://github.com/Sulman-Ahmad), Aspen brings the joy of travel exploration to your fingertips.

 ## Features ✨